chaitanyashinde468/javascript-programs/05-Temporal-Dead-Zone/notes.md

 - Use `let` when reassignment is needed.
 - Avoid relying on hoisting.

-  # Temporal Dead Zone Interview Questions
+  # Temporal Dead Zone Questions

 ## Q1.
 What is TDZ?